zachleigh/yarak/README.md

 ```

 #### Writing Migrations
 Yarak uses Phalcon's [Database Abstraction Layer](https://docs.phalconphp.com/en/3.0.0/reference/db.html) to interact with the database.
 This guide will only cover the most common operations.
 For more detailed information about what is possible, please see the [API Documentation](https://docs.phalconphp.com/en/3.0.1/api/Phalcon_Db_Adapter.html).
+Because the official Phalcon migrations also use the database abstraction layer, the [Phalcon migration documentation](https://docs.phalconphp.com/en/3.0.1/reference/migrations.html#migration-class-anatomy) may also be useful.

 ##### Creating Tables
 To create a table, use the `$connection` variable's `createTable` method.